-That is the exact question posed by my essay in Advertising Works 23, which analyses learnings from the 2016 IPA Effectiveness Award-winning cases which has sparked reaction from Mark Ritson and others commentators.
+That is the exact question posed by my essay in Advertising Works 23, which analyses learnings from the 2016 IPA Effectiveness Award-winning cases which have sparked a reaction from Mark Ritson and others commentators.

-The 2016 winning cases provide a robust body of detailed evidence from organisations such as the Economist (pictured above) against which to test some of Dr Sharp’s much-cited rules for growing brands.
+The 2016 Effectiveness winners provide a robust body of detailed evidence from organisations such as the Economist (pictured above) against which to test some of Dr Sharp’s much-cited rules for growing brands.

 These rules are:

 1. Continuously reach all buyers of the category (communication + distribution) don’t ever be silent.

 2. Ensure the brand is easy to buy (communicate how it fits with the user’s life)

 3. Get noticed (grab attention & focus on brand salience to prime the user’s mind)